ways to clean the kitchen easily

 3. Spray and wipe down countertops

-Some people tend to wipe and catch dust and crumbs into their hand.
-However, it’s easier to let them fall to the floor and sweep up collectively, keeping your hands tidy.
+Some people tend to wipe and catch dust and crumbs in their hands.
+However, letting them fall to the floor and sweep up collectively is easier than keeping your hands tidy.

 4. Cleaning your stove